 The natural sweetness of fruit plays off the smoky, salty flavors in Pineapple Raisin Stir Fried Rice.
 We found the inspiration for this recipe on the Sun-Maid Growers of California website and made some additions to create a satisfying one-pot meal.
-We use an outdoor propane burner with wok ring and a large wok to achieve the restaurant-quality results.

 - Choice of protein for 6 servings (about 1 ½ pounds): teriyaki-marinated Chicken or Pork, cut into bite-size pieces; peeled and deveined medium Shrimp; or diced smoked Ham